Walt Disney World Releases Four Discounts For Early 2020 – Kids Free Dining With ‘Frozen’ Gift Pack

-It may only be early October, but The Walt Disney Company knows that guests are already looking forward to the new year.
+It may only be early October, but the Walt Disney Company knows that guests are already looking forward to the new year.
 Early in the wee hours of Friday morning, Walt Disney World released three new discounts for those who will be visiting Central Florida in early 2020.
 One of those discounts is a room-only offer, one is for Florida residents, and the third is free dining but only for kids.

 Some may think it is a bit too early for this kind of travel planning, but not when it comes to Walt Disney World.
 As a matter of fact, these discounts are being released a few days later than they normally are each year and many on social media have been up in arms about it.